Tinkerforge/doc/en/source/Software/IPConnection_C.rst

  The device identifiers can be found :ref:`here <device_identifier>`.

 .. c:var:: IPCON_CALLBACK_CONNECTED

  .. code-block:: c

   void callback(uint8_t connect_reason, void *user_data)

- This callback is called whenever the IP Connection is connected, possible reasons are:
+ This callback is called whenever the IP Connection got connected to a Brick Daemon or to a WIFI/Ethernet Extension, possible reasons are:

  * IPCON_CONNECT_REASON_REQUEST (0): Connection established after request
    from user.